MicrosoftDocs/visualstudio-docs/docs/ide/work-with-multi-factor-authentication.md

 1. Close Visual Studio.
 1. Open the respective "Developer Command Prompt" for your Visual Studio installation.
 1. Enter 'Set DisableWAMClientIdForVS=true'.
-Alternatively, you can use 'Setx DisableWAMClientIdForVS=true' to set it system wide (outside the context of the Developer Command Prompt) and avoid always having to re-launch from the Developer Command Prompt.
+Alternatively, you can use 'Setx DisableWAMClientIdForVS true' to set a user variable on your system and avoid having to constantly set the variable & launch from the Developer Command Prompt.
 1. While on the same command prompt, open Visual Studio by entering devenv.
 1. Sign in again.